Khaliun-beep/Data-Analysis-Portfolio/README.md

 Los Angeles City College / *Los Angeles, California*

 ## Certificates
-**Google Data Analytics Certificate** by Google: Completed detailed training on data analysis, data visualization, and critical thinking. <br>
+**-Google Data Analytics Certificate** by Google: Completed detailed training on data analysis, data visualization, and critical thinking. <br>
 **Excel Skills for Business Specialization** by Macquarie University: Developed advanced Excel skills, including data analysis, functions, and business problem-solving. <br>
 **SQL for Data Science Specialization** by University of California / Davis: Gained proficiency in SQL for data manipulation, querying databases, and working with large datasets. <br>
 **Python for Everybody** by University of Michigan: Learned statistical methods and techniques using Python for data analysis and interpretation. <br>